 03 of 13

 The completely-renovated Petit Palais, situated near the prestigious Avenue des Champs-Elysées, houses around 1,300 works dating from antiquity through the early 20th century, including masterpieces by the likes of Gustave Courbet, Paul Cézanne, Claude Monet, and Eugène Delacroix.
-Temporary collections are free for all visitors under the age of 13.
+Temporary collections are free for all visitors under the age of 13, as well.

 04 of 13